An abdominal fecalith after laparoscopic appendectomy in a 6-year old girl

 Moscow, 117997

-M. Chundokova
+M. A. Chundokova

 Pirogov Russian National Research Medical University; Filatov Municipal Children’s Hospital